 If your cat vomits a little from time to time, you probably just chalk it up to "they ate something they weren't supposed to" and don't give it a second thought.
 However, if your kitty begins to vomit bile often, that may be cause for concern.
 Find out more here about why your cat may be vomiting up bile.

 If you see -- or hear -- your cat vomiting bile, what should you do?
-There are many reasons your cat may vomit, and while some of the causes are fairly everyday and aren’t a concern, other reasons for your cat to vomit require attention, or are symptoms of a larger health problem.
-Learn about some of these potential causes for your cat’s vomiting, what to do, and when you need to go to the vet right away.
+There are many reasons your cat may vomit, and while some of the causes are fairly every day and aren’t a concern, other reasons for your cat to vomit require attention or are symptoms of a larger health problem.
+Learn about some of these potential causes of your cat’s vomiting, what to do, and when you need to go to the vet right away.

 What’s Causing Your Cat to Vomit?

-- Non-digestible: When your cat eats hair (like their fur), house plants, grass, or any other substances that aren’t digestible, their system will respond by rejecting the items through vomit.
+Non-digestible: When your cat eats hair (like their fur), house plants, grass, or any other substances that aren’t digestible, its system will respond by rejecting the items through vomit.

 Understanding Different Types of Vomit

 Not all cat vomit looks the same, and you can get a sense of what may be causing the upchucking with a little inspection.
 Here are some of the different appearances of vomit and what may be the underlying cause:

 Undigested food: While this can be the result of your pet eating too quickly, undigested food in vomit can also signal that there is an obstruction in the cat’s digestive system.
 That’s a major problem, and a visit to the vet is definitely recommended if this continues.

 Bile or yellow/foamy appearance: This type of vomit could be caused by a hairball, but it also can point to a kidney problem, infection, or endocrine issue.
 If this type of vomiting occurs frequently, a vet visit is also recommended.